 As a result, avoid judging quality based on firmness, as polyfoam is adaptable in this area.

-Instead, consider density while evaluating the PU foam’s quality.
-This is one of the different types of foam.
+Instead, density should be considered when evaluating the quality of PU foam, one of the different types of foam.

 4. Gel Foam